Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

   // placement: auto,
 ) <lsp-message-structure>

-The `jsonrpc` entry of every message is, at the time of writing, always set to "`2.0`".
+At the time of writing, The `jsonrpc` entry of every message is always set to "`2.0`".
 The `id` of the request is sent in order to identify the associated response, thus the `id` in a response message must also be set appropriately.
 The `method` entry is an identifier for the _kind_ of message at hand and dictates the shape of the `params`, `result` and `error` entries, which in turn contain the primary data of the message.

 There are many different _methods_.
 For example, messages dealing with text documents are sent under the #box["`textDocument/`"] method prefix, like the #box["`textDocument/hover`"] request which requests for hover information, or the #box["`textDocument/didChange`"] notification, sent by the client to keep the server informed about changes made to the document's text.